iamstarkov/fp-js-workshop/02-practical-intro.md

 ## Debug, tap function

-When you to see whats going on on specific step of your pipe.
+When you want to see whats going on
+on specific step of your pipe

+> Runs the given function with the supplied value, then returns the value

 ```javascript
 const tap = curry( (fn, value) => {